GollumGPT/The-Fellowship-of-the-Code-2026/artifacts/artifact-4/artifact-4-logic-state.md

 ## Design Rationale

 **How does the logic support the goal?**
-Our goal is to reduce mistakes under heavy time pressure.
-The logic ensures that the main button stays disabled and grey until a danger type is clicked.
-This prevents accidental false alarms inside a pocket while walking.
+The primary design goal is to reduce user mistakes under extreme stress and time pressure.

+The system logic enforces this by:

+- keeping the emergency button disabled by default
+- requiring an explicit hazard selection before transmission is possible
+- visually unlocking the interface only after a valid selection

+This prevents accidental or incomplete emergency broadcasts.

 **How does the behavior match the concept?**

-It follows a clear step-by-step flow:
+The interaction flow intentionally follows a highly simplified sequence:

 - Select a hazard
-- Click the red button
+- Press the emergency button
-- Wait 1.5 seconds (sending animation)
+- Wait during transmission
+- Receive visual confirmation

-- View final confirmation summary.
-This gives the stressed user immediate peace of mind that help is on the way.
+The short transmission delay and confirmation summary reassure the user that the signal has been successfully delivered and that assistance is on the way.

 **Constraints and System Boundaries:**
-We deliberately introduced a hard interaction lock.
-Once the alert status is set to isSent, the setup interface is systematically destroyed and replaced by the summary.
-The user cannot loop infinitely or toggle hazards post-send.
-The green status-pill acts as an independent system health indicator, signaling to the user that the background GPS service remains locked even after a broadcast.
+The application deliberately uses a strict interaction lock after transmission.

+Once the system state changes to isSent:

+- the setup interface is hidden
+- the selection grid becomes inaccessible
+- interaction with hazard controls is disabled

+This prevents users from modifying or corrupting an already dispatched alert.

+Additionally, the persistent green “GPS Signal Locked” status pill functions independently from the transmission state.
+It continuously communicates that the device maintains an active positional signal even after an alert has been sent.

 **Deliberate Omissions (Scope Limitation):**
+This prototype intentionally excludes:

+- a real backend infrastructure
+- persistent databases
+- actual GPS hardware integration
+- real-time networking

-There is no real backend, no database, and no real GPS tracking.
-The location "Mines of Moria" is a simple text string in the code.
-This keeps the focus 100% on the frontend design.
+The displayed location (“Mines of Moria”) is currently represented as a static string inside the frontend state object.

+These omissions keep the project focused entirely on:

+- frontend interaction design
+- state management
+- user experience under stress conditions

 **Assumption:**

-**Active Signal Lock:** We assume the device already has a strong network connection before the screen opens.
-In the code, the bottom status pill immediately shines green (GPS Signal Locked) to reassure the user.
+**Active Signal Lock:**
+The system assumes that the device already has an active network and positioning connection before the interface is opened.

-**Stress Limits:** We assume the user has shaky hands and no time to type.
-The logic requires only two simple clicks with no annoying pop-ups or text inputs.

-**Sent Means Sent:** We assume that a broadcast cannot be stopped once it leaves the device.
-The logic enforces this by hiding the selection grid after sending, so the user cannot tamper with or break the running transmission.
+This assumption is visually reinforced through the permanently active green status indicator (“GPS Signal Locked”).

+**Stress Limits:**
+The interface assumes that the user may be operating under panic or physical stress.

+To minimize cognitive load:

+- no typing is required
+- no menus must be navigated
+- no confirmation pop-ups interrupt the workflow

+The entire emergency process requires only two simple interactions.

+**Sent Means Sent:**
+The system assumes that emergency broadcasts are irreversible once transmitted.
+For this reason, the interface permanently transitions into summary mode after sending and removes access to the original hazard selection interface.
+This prevents post-send manipulation and preserves transmission integrity.

 ---